These Manual testing interview questions will help you learn the real-time questions asked by interviewers and get you through the interview process.

 Ans: Performance testing checks the speed, scalability, and/or stability characteristics of a system.
 Performance is identified with achieving response time, throughput, and resource-utilization levels that meet the performance objectives for a project or a product.

-Monkey testing is a technique in software testing where the user tests the application by providing random inputs, checking the behaviour of the application (or trying to crash the application).
+Monkey testing is a technique in software testing where the user tests the application by providing random inputs, checking the behavior of the application (or trying to crash the application).